-When the RAF were scrambled on September 7, 1940, its fighter pilots were expecting another attack on their airfields.
+When the Royal Air Force was scrambled on 7 September 1940, its fighter pilots were expecting another attack on their airfields.

-They’d been duelling with the Luftwaffe (German air force) for air supremacy for the last two months, but this time the enemy had its sights set on a new target, London.
+They had been duelling with the Luftwaffe (German air force) for air supremacy for two months, but this time the enemy had its sights set on a new target, London.

 Racing into the capital to intercept them, Francis Mason’s ‘Battle Over Britain’ tells us that what British pilots were confronted with must have been truly terrifying:

 "At this moment the first British pilots were experiencing a sight which would haunt the survivors for the rest of their lives.

 "Breaking out of a layer of haze east of Sheppey, they found themselves on the edge of a tidal wave of aircraft, towering above them rank upon rank, more than a mile and a half high and covering 800 square miles, blotting out the sky like some vast, irresistible migration.”